Thick savory pancakes with cabbage, bacon, and various flexible toppings!

 - If using bacon, slice it into ~10cm long strips.

-- Once the oil is hot, add one fourth of the batter to it and shape it into a round disk that is about 15cm in diameter and about 2 cm high.
+- Shape it into a round disk that is about 15cm in diameter and about 2 cm high.
 (Yes, they're pretty thick!)

 Add the toppings